 The Mayor proposes and reviews policies to be adopted by the City.
 He establishes administrative procedures and evaluates and implements existing policies, programs and procedures, and ensures the provision of municipal services.
 The Mayor actively promotes the economic development of the City.
 The Mayor can be reached by contacting his staff below.

 Mary Haupt and Deanna Debruler are responsible for scheduling the Mayor’s calendar, responding to invitations and requests, handling constituent issues, assist with special events for the Mayor’s office.
 Contact Mary or Deanna to meet with the Mayor or request the Mayor to attend or speak at your event.

 Terry is the public point-of-contact in the Mayor’s Office, welcoming guests and directing phone calls.

 Contact the Mayor

-If you would like to invite me to an event your organization is hosting, please know that all scheduling requests must be submitted in writing.
-You may fax your invitation to my attention at 920.448.3081, or mail it to me at City Hall, 100 North Jefferson Street, Room 200, Green Bay, Wi 54301-5026.
+If you would like to invite me to an event your organization is hosting, please contact my office.
+I prefer your invitation to be faxed (920.448.3081) or mailed to my attention at City Hall, 100 North Jefferson Street, Room 200, Green Bay, WI 54301-5026.